-Last week on Sunday I wrote about how labelling myself as an introvert has proved to be detrimental to my confidence… Although I didn’t receive much feedback about the post, it kind of served as a wake up call and allowed me to work through the things that were holding me back.
+Last week on Sunday I wrote about how labeling myself as an introvert has proved to be detrimental to my confidence… Although I didn’t receive much feedback about the post, it kind of served as a wake-up call and allowed me to work through the things that were holding me back.
 I finished writing that post in the Ottawa airport as I made my way to London, Ontario to visit my grandparents.
 I clicked publish, got on the plane and spent the rest of the flight thinking about the kind of person I am and the kind of person I’d like to be.
 By the time we pulled up to our gate at the airport I had decided that I would no longer hold myself back any longer from doing the things I love to do.

 So what did I do next?
-Oh ya know… I eased myself into the world outside my cozy bedroom and went to a country music festival…………….
+Oh, ya know… I eased myself into the world outside my cozy bedroom and went to a country music festival…………….
 ALONE.

 Crazy, right?
 Me?
 Alone?
 Concert?
 People?

 A few days before I left for London, my Dad texted me to say that his best friend miiiiight have free passes for the Trackside Music Festival featuring Chris Young, Florida Georgia Line, Cole Swindell and many others.
-I didn’t know for sure that I would get them, but had my hopes pretty high because the line up sounded incredible.
+I didn’t know for sure that I would get them but had my hopes pretty high because the line up sounded incredible.
 About a day before the festival, Dad’s friend sent me a text saying that he had a pass for me!

 But he only had one…